Note

 import numpy as np

-The data for this example can be imported from the example datasets module in loopstructural.
+The data for this example can be imported from the example datasets module in LoopStructural.
+The load_claudius function provides both the data and the bounding box (bb) for the model.

 data, bb = load_claudius()